AB-xdev/blog-test/_posts/2024-10-08-java-annotation-processing-design-flaw.md

   * AFAIK Gradle is not affected as annotation processors must be declared explicitly
 * IDEs
   * IntelliJ IDEA runs the processor when building
-  * AFAIK Eclipse doesn't run annotation processing by default, however if enabled:<br/>The build-process isn't sand-boxed in any way - this causes and IDE crash
+  * AFAIK Eclipse doesn't run annotation processing by default, however if enabled:<br/>The build-process isn't sand-boxed in any way - this causes an IDE crash

 ### Short term fixes and workarounds